RPMdunkedsky/NovelReader/README.md

 This is a noverreader by RPMdunkedsky.

-It uses command-lines,and we use C++ to do it.(in /c++)
+It uses functions,and we use C++ to do it.(in /c++)

-or you can get the python edition in /python
+or you can get the python edition in /python(hasn't been writing,now in C++)

 If you do not know how to use:

-for C++:

-type HELP

-for python:

-type reader -help
+Just read the wiki,if the wiki hasn't done,just wait for us to make sure there isn't any grammar issues.